Top 4 Historical Sites in Gatlinburg TN and the Smoky MountainsApr 24, 2021

-The Smoky Mountain area is home to a treasure trove of historic buildings that transport visitors back to a bygone era.
+The Smoky Mountain area is home to a treasure trove of historic buildings and places that transport visitors back to a bygone era.
 Long before Gatlinburg, TN became a major tourist destination, the Smokies were home to pioneer families who lived in rustic log cabins scattered throughout the foothills of the mountains.
-Whether you’re a group of diehard history buffs or a family with young kids, you will love exploring these four historical sites in Gatlinburg TN and the national park.
+Whether you’re a group of diehard history buffs or a family with young kids, you will love exploring these 4 historical sites in Gatlinburg TN and the Smoky Mountains.

 1. Cades Cove